 Major Revisions in the ISO 13485:2016 Update

-What if your organization is already certified under the 2003 version of ISO 13485?
-What changes will you need to make in the next few years?
+While the process will be the same as obtaining a first-time certification, it may be a little easier if you're already familiar with and using the 2003 standards.
 To help you get started, we’ve outlined the changes made in the 2016 update below.
-You’ll find a brief overview of each component of ISO 13485 below, followed by a list of any major changes made to the section in question.
+You’ll find a brief ISO 13485 overview below, followed by a list of any major changes made to the section in question.

 The introduction to ISO 13485 provides additional understanding and clarification of terms.
 Major changes in the introduction include expanded definitions of product life cycles, organizations that this standard applies to, and an understanding of the process approach used by organizations certified under this standard.

 - Provides more detail about what types of organizations ISO 13485 applies to and what stages of the product life cycle this standard applies to.

 - Expands the list of organizations that this standard can apply to, including suppliers of medical devices; third-party organizations providing raw materials, subassemblies, components and medical devices for the manufacture of these products; and organizations offering sterilization services, calibration services, distribution services and maintenance services for medical device companies.

 - Reminds organizations to identify applicable regulatory requirements.

 - Clarifies that quality management systems need to meet regulatory requirements as well as those of ISO 13485.

 - Expands upon the factors that can influence the development of quality management programs within organizations.

 - Adds the following to the conditions needed to define “appropriate requirements.”
 The new definition of appropriate requirements includes those that are necessary for the product to meet requirements, compliance with applicable regulatory standards (new requirement), the organization to carry out corrective action and the organization to manage risks (new requirement).

 - Explains that “risk” for medical products applies to safety, performance standards or the necessity to meet regulatory requirements.